feiskyer/chatgpt-copilot/README.md

 ## License

-> If you are developing completely another extension and release it to the public, make sure you follow this.

-This project is released under ISC License - See root License for details.
+This project is released under ISC License - See [LICENSE](LICENSE) for details.
 Copyright notice and the respective permission notices must appear in all copies.